Interview with The Spinoff.

 Gillian, Orba Shoes sustainability manager recently jumped on a call with Chris from "The Spinoff".

-Here are the 2 minute highlights.
+Here are the 2 minute highlights or you can read the full article here.

 I can see Gillian Boucher’s disappointment already.
 We’re just moments into a Zoom chat and I’m holding up my shoes – a faded, scuffed, dirty white pair of sneakers that are just one year old – to show her my shame.
 I’m ready to buy a new pair, I tell her.
 I do this every year, I admit.
 I wear my shoes every day, and my size 11 feet put them through hell.
 Once they’re falling apart, I buy a new pair.
 The old ones go in the bin.
 What happens to them?